Ron-O/hello-world/README.md

 This is the beginning of a new year.
 OE, CI and more.

-I will use this fule to document processes, record decisions, and track changes to work.
+I will use this file to document processes, record decisions, and track changes to work.